aaikedw/fada-import-specs/FADA-import-specs.md

 > input file published	date:
 > Number of species
 > Distribution Level

-It seems logic to enter these metadata at the time of the creation of a resource.
+It seems logic to enter these metadata at the time of the creation of a resource, unless it would represent a considerable development effort.
+If so, the metadata could be restricted to the name, while other metadata can still be completed/edited through the on-line web-interface.
+What is more crucial however is that any processing, publication, etc. dates are currently entered manually (an thus do not necessarily represent the actual dates these processes were executed).
+With this new tool, the date fields should be auto-populated where possible.
 [option 1: atomised processing]
+_Note: both options still need to be evaluated in detail, but eventually one has to be chosen.
+At this stage I am inclined to go for option 2, but details need to be worked out._
 - upload data [need for validating field mapping in interface?]
+_Note: Currently the mapping is purely done based on the position.
+In principle, editors are not supposed to change the template, but some different versions are around, so a quick visual check for comparing the header with the expected fields could be useful to confirm the correct mapping._
 - upload report
 -- option to ignore specific lines (with errors, empty lines) -- option to validate suspect entries (e.g. ignore lines without author info, year 1960a) / correct common errors (e.g. 196O -with letter “O” instead of 1960)